CocoDel/hello-world/README.md

 # hello-world
 Tutorial from Github.com
-I'm a student of LaunchCode in St Louis, MO.
-A wonderful organization that is available to learn how to code.
-It's very professional and friendly plus absolutely free.
+As a student of the September 2020 LaunchCode-101 in St Louis, Missouri I would like to give you a brief view of my journey in this course.
+LauchCode is a wonderful organization that teaches how to code.
+Currently we are learning JavaScript and Java.
+The organization, is professional and friendly and the best part is that it is absolutely free.
 You do have to take an aptitude exam to be accepted.
-The exam is not difficult.
-They look for qualities in you that are essential in coding i.e. logic thinking, basic math.
+But the exam is not difficult.
+They look for qualities in you that are essential to coding i.e. logic thinking, basic math.

 My journey has been challenging.
-It's fast paced and sometimes you do feel discouraged and may think "Am I dense? why is this concept so difficult to understand?".
+If you have zero knowledge or experience in coding, the course is fast paced.
+Sometimes you do feel discouraged and may think "Am I dense? why is this concept so difficult to understand?".
 But don't dispair and stay on course.
 Coding is similar to learning a brand new language.
 In this case, it's learning how to communicate with the digital machine/cloud world.
+My recommendation is that if you have had zero experience or knowledge in coding you allow yourself 20 to 30 hours to code.
+A part time job is best if you need to have some income.

 "There's a method to the madness":  Be patient and stay at it.
 Persevere and you will conquer.
 If you find a concept difficult to grasp, ask questions, read and review the chapters, do your exercises and Studios.